hugohrban/steg/README.md

 ```

 ### Extract
 The extract command performs the extraction of a message from an image.
 It takes a method and a steganographic image.
 The extracted file is saved with its original name in the current directory prepended with "extr_".
-Semantics:
+**Semantics**:
 ```
 extract <method> <steg_image>
 ```
-Examples:
+**Examples**:

 Extract a hidden file from an image of a forest using the jsteg method: (the extracted file is a text file containing a message)
 ```